dktomar9456/Dress_colour_combnation/README.md

 # Dress_colour_combnation
-its a simple website which allow user to try various dress combinations
+A simple front end web application made by using javascript, styled using Bootstrap. in this user can select various colour combinations for the upper and lower clothing and can save the best colour combinations.

 <h2>=> Hosted at:- https://dktomar9456.github.io/Dress_colour_combnation/</h2>